 We promise to try to:

-- Answer support calls, during open support hours, in our call queue within 10 minutes (the average is around 1 minute at present)
+- Answer support calls, during open support hours, in our call queue within 3 minutes (the average is around 23 seconds at present).

 - Work with our suppliers and third party companies involved, including BT Wholesale and Openreach, to reach the quickest conclusion to faults.

 - Aim to resolve support issues within the first call wherever possible and within 2 hours otherwise.

 We will pay compensation, on the basis of 1/30th of your monthly subscription for any 24hour period or part thereof, under any of the following circumstances: